John Carter (mouth artist): Career beginnings

 About a year after the accident, he read an account of how Elizabeth Kinning, an inmate of a Liverpool asylum, having lost the use of her limbs, learnt to draw using her mouth.
 He began to do the same thing, using either a slate or a piece of paper pinned to his pillow, and a pencil or very-fine brush held in his mouth.

-By dogged perseverance, he taught himself to draw and paint, and to such a great proficiency that belied his disability.
-He devoted himself mainly to line-drawing, and, with the help of an attendant to supply his materials, and a specially adapted desk, produced work of great beauty and thorough artistic finish in every detail.
+By perseverance, he taught himself to draw and paint, and to such a great proficiency that belied his disability.
+He devoted himself mainly to line-drawing, and with a specially adapted desk, and the help of an attendant to supply his materials, he produced work widely considered beautiful.
 He was also able to write legibly using the same method.

 Carter became something of a celebrity, and received personal visits from many eminent people, including leading members of the medical profession, the Church, and artists such as George Richmond.
 His life and work was still the subject of many articles in journals several decades after his death, in Britain, the United States and elsewhere.

 Second accident and death

-On 21 May 1850, he was involved in an accident, when the small carriage in which he was travelling overturned; his system received so severe a shock that he never recovered, and died on 4 June that same year.
+On 21 May 1850, he was involved in an accident, when the small carriage in which he was travelling overturned; his system received so severe a shock that he never recovered, and he died on 4 June that same year.
 His dying words, which reflected his new-found faith after the accident of 1836, were carefully recorded:

 "O Lord, have mercy on me !
 Help me through this misery, and lead me in the way everlasting.
 Help me through the valley of death, and pardon and forgive all my sins; and receive me into thy heavenly kingdom, O Lord, I beseech thee, for Jesus Christ's sake.
 Amen.
 O Lord Jesus, make haste to help me."

 Works

 The Rev. W. J. Dampier, vicar of Coggeshall, published a memoir in 1850 (reissued in 1875).
-A list of eighty-seven of Carter's drawings is given, with the names of the owners at the time.
+A list of eighty-seven of Carter's drawings was given, with the names of the owners at the time.
 They include drawings after Albrecht Dürer, Raphael, Rembrandt, Van Dyke, and Landseer.
-They resemble fine line-engravings and as George Richmond, who knew Carter well, commented to the author of the book, the power of imitation is most extraordinary.
+They resemble fine line-engravings and as George Richmond, who knew Carter well, commented to the author of the book The power of imitation is most extraordinary.

-Of his original works, his best, and most widely acclaimed is A Ratcatcher and his Dogs (1849), which drew uniform praise in all its reviews, and a copy of which was acquired by Queen Victoria; The great artist, Landseer described the work as the finest specimen of animal drawing he had ever seen.
+Of his original works, his best, and most widely acclaimed is A Ratcatcher and his Dogs (1849), which drew uniform praise in all of its reviews, and a copy of which was acquired by Queen Victoria; Landseer described the work as the finest specimen of animal drawing he had ever seen.
 Other works of importance include Our Father who art in Heaven, and Innocence (the latter based on a work by Hermann Winterhalter).